By: Jeremy Kadlec | Last Updated: 2019-06-21 | Comments (1) | SQL Server Agent

 Figure 9 - JAMS Job Monitoring

 For historical jobs, JAMS provides detailed level data in the Log File tab for a specific job as shown in Figure 10.
-The data includes when the job started, who initiated the job, credentials used as well as performance metrics (time, CPU, IO, memory, etc.), providing details that are often not captured but critical when troubleshooting a business process.
+The data includes when the job started, who initiated the job, credentials used as well as performance metrics (time, CPU, IO, memory, etc.), providing details that are often not captured but are nonetheless critical when troubleshooting a business process.

 Figure 10 - JAMS Log File

 On the other side of the coin, if you are unsure about what happened at a given point in time, JAMS provides an interface to query job history.
-JAMS retains all history of your jobs so you have the ability to search based on folder, job, time frame, user, etc. as shown in Figure 11.
+JAMS retains all history of your jobs, so you have the ability to search based on folder, job, time frame, user, etc. as shown in Figure 11.

 Figure 11 - JAMS History Query

 Troubleshooting a particular Job and searching historical data is very helpful.
-However there are many times when it is necessary to take a step back and understanding the context of a particular Job execution.
+However, there are many times when it is necessary to take a step back and understanding the context of a particular Job execution.
 For example, did the Job run within normal parameters or not?
 The JAMS team realizes that knowing the context of current Job execution is important and has included the Statistics interface to compare the minimum, average and maximum executions for five key counters (Elapsed time, CPU time, Direct I/O, Buffered I/O and Page Faults) to address this need as shown in Figure 12.

 Figure 12 - JAMS Monitor Detail - Statistics